Murder of Valerie French: Trials

 James Kilroy pleaded not guilty by reason of insanity.
 Following the collapse of two trials in 2023 a third trial held in July 2024 convicted James Kilroy of murder.

 Justice Tony Hunt said that the defence of not guilty by reason of insanity was clearly not applicable as the diagnosis of cannabis-induced psychotic disorder being used clearly came under "intoxicating influence" as mentioned in the relevant legislation.

 Background

 French, originally from Leap, County Cork, was a senior occupational therapist working in Castlebar, Co.
 Mayo, Ireland.

 Valerie's mother, Valerie French (née Pyburn) died five months later in November 2019 as a result of a stroke which her family believe was brought on by the enormous stress and uncertainty following the murder of her daughter.
 Mrs French had said to her family that “my life is ruined” after the loss of her daughter and in concern about the future of her three young grandchildren.

 James Kilroy is believed to be originally from Oldcastle, County Meath.

 He was employed as a park ranger with the National Parks and Wildlife Service (Ireland) (NPWS) and had been working in Wild Nephin National Park.

-Valerie's life, her relationship with Kilroy, the crime, trials and immediate aftermath are documenting in the book "For Valerie" written by her brother and published by Gill Books in May 2025.